-By becoming an expert in your niche, you will also be able to get paid more per job in the long run.
+By becoming an expert in your niche, you will also get paid more per job in the long run.

 1. Social Media

-A lot of business owners know that they need a social media presence, but most of them don’t have time to dedicate to create content, share and engage with their audience.
+Many business owners know that they need a social media presence, but most of them don’t have time to dedicate to create content, share, and engage with their audience.

 Social media moves really fast, and every week there are new platforms to master and to learn.

 Social media virtual assistants are in high demand, and if you have any of these skills, this area might be perfect for you:

 - You understand how to create headlines worth sharing and are familiar with copywriting and marketing.